Stuart Fairchild Preview, Player Props: Reds vs. Angels

 Stuart Fairchild At The Plate

-- Fairchild has 13 doubles, two triples, five home runs and 23 walks while batting .229.
+- Fairchild is hitting .229 with 13 doubles, two triples, five home runs and 23 walks.

-- Fairchild has picked up an RBI in 26.0% of his games this season, with two or more RBI in 7.8% of his games.
-He has also plated three or more runs in one contest.
+- In 20 games this year (26.0%), Fairchild has picked up an RBI, and in six of those games (7.8%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.